dodona-edu/dolos/docs/guide/running.md

 ## Simple start

-The easiest way to plagiarism detection by running the Dolos CLI is to set the programming language using the `-l` or `--language` flag and pass it a list of all files you want to inspect:
+The easiest way to detect plagiarism by running the Dolos CLI is to set the programming language using the `-l` or `--language` flag and pass it a list of all files you want to inspect: